b3-exmo/b3-exmo.github.io/docs/Scripture/Bible.md

 > *The Council of the First Presidency and Quorum of the Twelve Apostles has not authorized efforts to translate or rewrite scripture text into modern or informal language.
 This counsel does not apply to Church publications for children.*

-&mdash; *[Scripture Translation](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title259-p2711#title259)*, *[Modern-Language Scriptures](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title259-p2711#title259)*,  Sections 38.8.40.2 & 38.8.40.3, *General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints*
+— *[Scripture Translation](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title259-p2711#title259)*, *[Modern-Language Scriptures](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title259-p2711#title259)*,  Sections 38.8.40.2 & 38.8.40.3, *General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints*

 &nbsp;